radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 When version updates are available for environments in your Environment Operations Center instance, you will receive an *Update Now* notification.
 You can update your environments from the *Environments* home screen or you can update a specific environment from its *Overview* screen.
 This guide outlines the steps required to update your environments from the *Environments* home screen.
 For details on updating an individual environment from its detailed view, review the environment details guide on [updating an environment](../environment-details/update-environment.md)

-> **NOTE:** Before getting started, make sure you have your current version of Environment Operations Center and the required number of FID nodes to display for each environment that requires updating.
+> [!note] Before getting started, make sure you have your current version of Environment Operations Center and the required number of RadiantOne nodes to display for each environment that requires updating.

 ## Managing environment updates